The Picard group of the compactified universal Jacobian: Independence of the boundary divisors

 We choose two line bundles of degree $d$ and $d-3$ on $C$, we pull them back to $C\times \P^1$ and call them, respectively, $L_1$ and $L_2$.
 Similarly, we choose two line bundles of degree $0$ and $1$ on $E$, we pull them back to $E\times \P^1$ and call them, respectively, $M_1$ and $M_2$.
 We glue the line bundle $L_1$ (resp. $L_2$) on $C\times \P^1$, the line bundle $M_1$ (resp. $M_2$) on $E\times \P^1$ and the line bundle $\O_X$ (resp. $\omega_{X/\P^1}^{-1}$, the relative anti-canonical bundle of $\phi:X\to \P^1$) on $X$, obtaining a line bundle $\M_1$ (resp. $\M_2$) on $Z$ of relative degree $d$.

 \begin{lemma} The line bundle $\mathcal{M}_1$ is properly balanced if $0\leq d\leq g-1$.
-The line bundle $\mathcal{M}_2$ is properly balanced if $g-1\leq d<2g-2$. \end{lemma} \begin{proof} Since the property of being properly balanced is an open condition, it is enough to check that $\M$ is properly balanced on the three special fibers of $g:Z\to \P^1$.
-By Remark \ref{rmk-ineq}, it is enough to check the basic inequality for the subcurves $E$, $C$, $R_1$ and $R_2\cup E$.
-The basic inequality for $C$,
+The line bundle $\mathcal{M}_2$ is properly balanced if $g-1\leq d<2g-2$. \end{lemma} \begin{proof} The proof is straightforward and similar to the one of Lemma \ref{L:bal1}: we leave it to the reader.